Aman0518/daily-dairy-/README.md

-# daily-dairy-
-A personal daily diary for 2025.
+this is the daily diary of the training amanjot singh